 Phil Bratta, Assistant Professor.
 Dr. Bratta's areas of interest include Rhetorical Theory, Visual Rhetorics, Embodiment, Digital Rhetorics, and Cultural and Material Rhetorics.

 An Cheng, Professor (Director of Rhetoric and Writing Studies and Coordinator of Professional Writing Internship).
-Dr. Cheng's areas of interest include Writing for Research and Publication Purposes, English for Specific Purposes, English for Academic Purposes, and the genre-based framework of learning academic and professional writing.
+Dr. Cheng's areas of interest include Writing for Research and Publication Purposes, English for Specific Purposes, and English for Academic Purposes, with emphasis in the genre-based framework of learning research and professional writing.

 Joshua Daniel-Wariya, Assistant Professor (Associate Director, First Year Writing Program).
 Dr. Daniel-Wariya's areas of interest include Digital Rhetorics and New Media, with emphasis in game studies and game-based pedagogy.